Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    `INSERT SCREENSHOT OF FILLED OUT FIELDS`

-## Make a data source template available in XM Cloud Components
+## Use a data source template in XM Cloud Components

+As a final stage for this tutorial, you will update the Text Teaser component in XM Cloud Components to use the new Text Teaser data template as a data source.

-As a last step we need to take the data template that has been created and make it available in XM Cloud Components to be used as data source.
+To start, you will take the data template that has been created and make it available in XM Cloud Components to be used as data source.
 This will be configured on the Settings item in the site.

 ### Configure the Text Teaser template for Components